Controlling Hazardous Energy: Lockout and Tagout Programs

 - Comply with the additional energy control provisions in OSHA standards when machines or equipment must be tested or repositioned, when outside contractors work at the site, in group lockout situations and during shift or personnel changes.

-Interested in more tips for keeping your waste and recycling facility accident-free?
+Interested in more tips for keeping your manufacturing facility accident-free?
 Contact a Safety ‘A’ Team member!

 ABOUT THE AUTHOR